 There are three families of true parrots; Psittacidae, Psittacidae and Psittrichasiidae, descending from Psittacoidea ancient family of the parrots.
 African Grey parrots belongs to Psittacidae (family of parrots) while macaw is known as cousin of African Grey Parrots.

-African Grey parrot is a grey coloured, medium sized with red or maroon tail.
-The average weight is 400 grams.
-Length of this parrot is 33 cm and an average wingspan of 46–52 cm.
+African Grey parrot is medium sized grey coloured with red or maroon tail.
+The avg. weight is approx. 400 gms.
+These type of parrots are about 33 cm long with 46-52 wingspan.

-African Grey parrot can judge our moods, surprised?
+DID YOU KNOW?
+African Grey parrot can judge our moods too.

-This most intelligent bird is also valued for its highly incredible and sensitive empathy with human friends.
-It can feel and understand human’s deepest emotions, moods, and energy.
-These emotions reflect its behaviour.
+This most intelligent bird is also valued for its highly incredible and sensitive empathy with human beings.
+You would surprise to know that it can feel and understand human buddy’s deepest emotions, moods, and energy level to respond accordingly.

 This playful bird is expert of mimicking human speech, interesting?